Ariane flight VA241: Aftermath

 An independent investigation board was established in collaboration with the European Space Agency (ESA) and National Aeronautics and Space Administration (NASA), under the chairmanship of ESA's inspector general to investigate what caused the trajectory deviation during flight.
-The conclusions of the investigation commission led by ESA's inspector general, Toni Tolker-Nielsen, were released on 22 February 2018, indicating that engineers left the inertial navigation units' azimuth value at 90° (the standard for geostationary transfer orbit (GTO) launch on Ariane 5), however unusually 70° was intended for these payloads riding into unusual supersynchronous transfer orbit (GTO), explaining the cause of the 17° trajectory deviation.
+The conclusions of the investigation commission led by ESA's inspector general, Toni Tolker-Nielsen, were released on 22 February 2018, indicating that engineers left the inertial navigation units' azimuth value at 90° (the standard for geostationary transfer orbit (GTO) launch on Ariane 5).
+However 70° was intended for these payloads as they were riding into an unusual supersynchronous transfer orbit (GTO), explaining the cause of the 17° trajectory deviation.
 Standard verification procedure missed the azimuth data.
-The reason of launching both satellites to SSGTO was Al Yah 3 satellite manufacturer (Orbital-ATK) abruptly requested Arianespace to change the target orbit profile to SSGTO in order to release the Al Yah 3 satellite at a right angle relative to the direction of motion of the launch vehicle.
+The reason for launching both satellites to SSGTO was that the Al Yah 3 satellite's manufacturer (Orbital-ATK) abruptly requested Arianespace to change the target orbit profile to SSGTO in order to release the Al Yah 3 satellite at a right angle relative to the direction of motion of the launch vehicle.

-Both satellites have now conducted orbital make-up procedure by changing their maneuvering plan, which would extend commissioning time.
+Subsequent to the launch, both satellites conducted orbital make-up procedures by changing their maneuvering plan, which extended their commissioning time.

-SES-14 needed about 4 weeks longer than planned commissioning time, meaning that entry into service now expected in August instead of July.
-Nevertheless, SES-14 is still expected to be able to meet the designed life time, since it was originally to be launched on the Falcon 9 launch vehicle which would have required more propellant reserves as Falcon 9 usually deploys geostationary satellites into a high inclination orbit that requires more propellant to approach into final geostationary orbit.
+SES-14 needed longer than its planned commissioning time which commenced on 4 September 2018, with the satellite producing its first "light image" on 11 September.
+Despite the launch anomaly, SES-14 was still expected to be able to meet its designed life time, since it was originally planned to be launched on the Falcon 9 launch vehicle which would have required more propellant reserves as Falcon 9 usually deploys geostationary satellites into a high inclination orbit that requires more propellant to approach into final geostationary orbit.
 SES informed NASA that they expect no effect on the quality of observations and data of the agency's Global-scale Observations of the Limb and Disk (GOLD) instrument after the launch anomaly.

-Al Yah 3 was also confirmed healthy after more than 12 hours without further statement, and like SES-14, Al Yah 3's maneuvering plan was also revised to still fulfill the original mission.
-As of 30 May 2018, Al Yah 3 had arrived to the intended geostationary orbit, after series of recovery maneuvers had been performed and completed its in-orbit testing.
-Al Yah 3 is expected to enter into service around July 2018, at the start of new Eutelsat's fiscal year.
+Al Yah 3 was also confirmed healthy after more than 12 hours without further statement, and like SES-14, Al Yah 3's maneuvering plan was also revised so as to still fulfill the original mission.
+By 30 May 2018, after a series of recovery manoeuvers had been performed and having completed its in-orbit testing, Al Yah 3 arrived at its intended geostationary orbit.
+Al Yah 3 entered into service in June 2018.
 Due to excess propellant usage during recovery, Al Yah 3's operational life was reduced to approximately 9 years.
 Yahsat was expected to receive up to 50% of its insured value (~US$108 million) in damages.

-This mission anomaly ended the 82 consecutive launch success streak from 2003.
+This mission anomaly ended the streak of 82 consecutive successful Ariane launches since 2003.